slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Travel and tell no one, live a true love story and tell no one, people ruin beautiful things."
 -- Kahlil Gibran*

+> *"Most people tiptoe through life, hoping to make it safely to death."
+-- Earl Nightingale*

+> *"Medicine is my lawful wife and literature is my mistress."
+-- Anton Chekhov*

+> *"Live fast, die young, and leave a good looking corpse."
+-- James Dean*

 Hints: